"

 2. Generally we recommend to get 3 tubes ready– all same length, but varied in width.
 Generally a size above and a size below our best guess, so you are ready for variations which do happen more than you think!!

-3. Check cuff of ET tube for any leaks (can cuff hold air? or does cuff slowly deflate)
+3. Check cuff of ET tube for any leaks – can the cuff hold air? or does cuff slowly deflate?
+Good idea to do this first!

 4. Measure how much air to inflate the cuff and note size of cuff when inflated (remember there is no relationship between squishiness of pilot balloon and the amount of air in the cuff at the tip of the tracheal tube!
 EXCEPT IN SPECIALLY DESIGNED HUMAN ET CUFFS THAT HAVE BUILT IN MANOMETER.
 You can buy special adapters or special syringes that only allow 20 cm of water (measurement of pressure-not mm Hg!) to go into the ET tube cuff.
-But this does not replace the need to perform an ET tube fit check (see below)
+But this does not replace the need to perform an ET tube fit check.
+Often called MOV-Minimal Occlusal Volume-the minimum about of air to physiologically prevent a leak around the ET cuff. (see below)

 5. Lube tube cuff when inflated, then deflate-lubrication when inflated gets the whole surface coated.
 Be careful not to lube the eye hole at the end of the ET tube.
 Why do we lube the cuff?

-6. Attach tie-in to distal end of tube (this is operator dependent, some like attached before intubation, some prefer tying in after tube is in, reasonable to wait especially if your not quiet sure about the size.
+6. Attach tie? -Some prefer to attach tie now, others prefer tying in after tube is in, reasonable to wait especially if your not quiet sure about the size.

 shows supplies needed for ET intubation of a cat Laryngoscope, 3 sizes of ET tubes, lube, stylet (2 types), 1ft length 1in cotton guaze tie, cuff syringe, itmes to be placed in cat are on fresth paper towel